thunderbird89/esf/stories/story-david-v-goliath.md

 The lead drone began its takeoff roll with deceptive normalcy.
 It accelerated down the runway like any conventional aircraft, its landing gear retracting as it achieved lift-off velocity.
 But there was something unsettling about its movement - too smooth, too precise, like a machine that had never learned the rough compromises of traditional aerodynamics.

 The other four Auroras followed at precisely timed intervals, each takeoff identical to the last.
-Within five minutes, all five drones were airborne, climbing westward toward the mountains in perfect formation.
+Within two minutes, all five drones were airborne, climbing westward toward the mountains in perfect formation.

 > "Now what?"
 Petrenko asked.

 Torres consulted his communicator.

 > "Now we wait approximately four minutes for them to clear populated areas and reach operational altitude.
-They'll swing back around and pass overhead before accelerating to deployment velocity."
+They'll swing back around and pass overhead as they accelerate to deployment velocity."

 The Aurora formation disappeared into the western sky, their navigation lights fading until they were indistinguishable from stars.
 For several minutes, the airfield returned to its illusion of abandonment - just another forgotten relic of the Soviet military-industrial complex.

+Far away, over the foothills, the AI pilots in the drones were already planning.
+As the drones approached the border, they began a tight turn back eastwards, vectoring on the line to their target.
+Then, the engines began climbing to their full power.
+The four outlets on each drone brightened as the plasma pushed against the surrounding atmosphere and the aircraft began to accelerate rapidly, beyond the limits of human pilots.

-Then Torres checked his watch and looked up at the eastern sky.
+Torres checked his watch and looked at the device in his hand.

 > "Colonel," he said, checking his watch, "you might want to step outside for this.
 And I recommend you bring your phone."

 Petrenko followed the Federation officer out of the hangar and onto the tarmac, where a small crowd of Ukrainian ground crew had gathered at what they judged to be a safe distance.
 The night air was crisp and clear, with no clouds to obscure the star-filled sky above the Carpathian foothills.

-> "There," Torres pointed eastward, where five faint points of light were approaching at medium altitude.
+> "There," Torres pointed westward, where five faint points of light were approaching at medium altitude.

 High above the Carpathians, five new stars ignited simultaneously.
 But these weren't the steady points of celestial light - these were moving, accelerating, growing brighter as they traced impossible arcs across the heavens.
 The Aurora drones had engaged their plasma engines.
+Air did not even have time to move aside as they sliced through the night sky - compression and friction heated everything to the point it was glowing bright white around the planes.

 Petrenko raised his phone, filming as the five points of light wheeled eastward in perfect formation, leaving trails of luminous plasma in their wake.
 The drones were accelerating at rates that defied conventional understanding, their speed increasing so rapidly that their light signatures began to streak across the sky like comets.